 Stackdriver agents capture data stored locally, subject to your storage and retention configuration.
-The data is replicated to the Google Cloud project specified at installation using a service account that is authorized to write data to that project.
-Stackdriver agents can be disabled at anytime, as described above, and data collected by Stackdriver agents can be managed and deleted like any other metric and log data, as described in Stackdriver documentation.
+The data is replicated to the Google Cloud project specified at installation by using a service account that is authorized to write data to that project.
+Stackdriver agents can be disabled at anytime, as described earlier.
+Data collected by Stackdriver agents can be managed and deleted like any other metric and log data, as described in the Cloud Monitoring documentation.

-There are several configuration requirements to enable Stackdriver with GKE on-prem.
-These steps are included in Preparing to install, and listed below.
+There are several configuration requirements to enable Cloud Logging and Cloud Monitoring with GKE on-prem.
+These steps are included in GKE on-prem installation overview, and in the following list:

-- A Cloud Monitoring Workspace must created within the Google Cloud project.
+- A Cloud Monitoring Workspace must be created within the Cloud project.
 This is accomplished by clicking Monitoring in Cloud Console and following the workflow.

 Anthos includes additional Cloud Logging free allotment above the standard Cloud Logging free allotment.

-For more information, and to learn about credit for Cloud Logging metrics, please contact sales for pricing.
+For more information, and to learn about credit for Cloud Logging metrics, contact sales for pricing.

 How Prometheus and Grafana for GKE on-prem work

-Each GKE on-prem cluster is created with a Prometheus and Grafana disabled by default.
+Each GKE on-prem cluster is created with Prometheus and Grafana disabled by default.
 You can follow the installation guide to enable them.

 The Prometheus Server is set up in a highly-available configuration with two replicas running on two separate nodes.
 Resource requirements are adjusted to support clusters running up to five nodes, with each handling up to 30 Pods that serve custom metrics.
 Prometheus has a dedicated PersistentVolume with disk space preallocated to fit data for a retention period of four days plus an added safety buffer.